Matrixyre/Mayhm_V0/README.md

 ## BOM
 ### For the Y axis
 8x M3x8 SHCS or BHCS - These replace the 8x M2x6 FHCS in the stock BOM
-2x 160 to 178mm MGN9H Linear Rails
+2x 160 to 178mm MGN9H Linear Rails (Depending on your front idler design, this may allow the gantry to travel beyond 120mm in the Y axis)
+(Recommended Minimum) 8x M3x8 SHCS or BHCS and 8x M3 Nut for securing the rails to the extrusions

 ### For the Z Axis
 8x M3x8 BHCS - These replace the 8x M2x8 SHCS in the stock BOM
 SHCS may protrude too far and hit the buildplate
-2x 160 to 200mm MGN9H Linear Rails (Atleast 182mm is required to achieve ~130/140mm Z travel with a UHG/HF hotend, respectively)
+2x 160 to 200mm MGN9H Linear Rails (Atleast 180mm is required to achieve 140mm Z travel)
+(Recommended Minimum) 8x M3x8 SHCS or BHCS and 8x M3 Nut for securing the rails to the extrusions

 ### For the Toolhead
 Hotend Mount / Carriage Interface